pavanreddyml/genlogger/README.md

 # Usage

-To get started, simply integrate **GLogger** into your existing code:
+To get started, simply integrate **GenLogger** into your existing code:

 ```python
 import logging